ga-wdi-boston/full-stack-project-practice/practice.md

 These are the diagrams that show how your tables are related to one another.
 (one to many, many to many, ect).

-The relationship between users and words will be one to many.
-Each word belongs to a different user, but each user has many words.
+The relationship between authors and words will be one to many.
+An author has many flashcards, and a flashcard belongs to an author.

+(authors)-|-----<(flashcards)

-If I have time, I may make it so that users can check other users' flashcards.
+If I have time, I may make it so that authors can get other users' flashcards.
-This would involve a many to many relationship.
+This would involve a many to many relationship implemented through a join table, which I would like to speak with a consultant about it.

 ## Routing